juanrc235/quizzer/README.md

 # quizzer
 A console-based program to practice with the ISO II questions.
 You can load any of the four files and start practicing.

-To execute it, in Linux:
+To execute it (using preloaded files), in Linux:

 ```bash
 python3 main.py